Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Generalities on the 2-filtered bicolimit of categories

 \begin{definition}[{\cite[Thm.
-1.19]{construction-2-filtered-bicolimits-categories}}] Given a pseudofunctor $F: \iii \rightarrow \Cat$, where $\iii$ is a $2$-filtered $2$-category\footnote{The bicolimit and its construction actually work when the indexing category is a \emph{pre $2$-filtered $2$-category}, which is a weaker notion than that of $2$-filtered $2$-category, as pointed out in the introduction of \cite{construction-2-filtered-bicolimits-categories}.}, the \emph{2-filtered bicolimit of $F$} is a category $\bbb$ together with a pseudonatural transformation $F \Rightarrow \bbb$ from $F$ to the constant $2$-functor $\iii \rightarrow \Cat$ taking the value $\bbb$ such that, for every category $\ccc$, it induces via composition an isomorphism of categories
+1.19]{construction-2-filtered-bicolimits-categories}}] Given a pseudofunctor $F: \iii \rightarrow \Cat$, where $\iii$ is a $2$-filtered $2$-category\footnote{The bicolimit and its construction actually work when the indexing category is a \emph{pre $2$-filtered $2$-category}, which is a weaker notion than that of $2$-filtered $2$-category, as pointed out in the introduction of \cite{construction-2-filtered-bicolimits-categories}.}, the \emph{2-filtered bicolimit of $F$} is a category $\LLL(F)$ together with a pseudonatural transformation $F \Rightarrow \LLL(F)$ from $F$ to the constant $2$-functor $\iii \rightarrow \Cat$ taking the value $\LLL(F)$ such that, for every category $\ccc$, it induces via composition an equivalence of categories

-between the category of functors $\bbb \rightarrow \ccc$ and the category of pseudonatural transformations between the pseudofunctor $F$ and the constant $2$-functor taking the value $\ccc$. \end{definition} \begin{remark} Note that such a category is uniquely determined up to a unique equivalence.
-We will denote it by $\LLL(F)$, following the notations from \cite{construction-2-filtered-bicolimits-categories}. \end{remark} \begin{remark} Observe that the original definition (see \cite[Thm.
+between the category of functors $\LLL(F) \rightarrow \ccc$ and the category of pseudonatural transformations between the pseudofunctor $F$ and the constant $2$-functor taking the value $\ccc$. \end{definition} \begin{remark} Note that such a category is uniquely determined up to a unique equivalence. \end{remark} \begin{remark} Observe that the original definition (see \cite[Thm.
 1.19]{construction-2-filtered-bicolimits-categories}) only considers 2-filtered bicolimits of $F$ with $F$ a strict $2$-functor.
 For our purposes we need to consider the more general situation in which $F$ is a pseudofunctor. \end{remark}